Likh-Alex/literate-tribble/README.md

 User is able to perform all CRUD operations with ToDoLists and It's tasks (Create, Read, Update, Delete).

-User has access only to his/her own ToDoLists and Tasks.
+User has access only to own ToDoLists and Tasks.
 User entry validation is implemented on both client and server side.

+Functional tests implemented using Jasmine and Protractor To run tests: `npm test`

 SQL task technical requirements implementation:
 -------------------------------